Terms and conditions applying to fitted and free standing furniture

 10. Variations and Cancellations

-10.1 A charge may be made by the Sellers for any additional drawings, office time, work shop or wood machining time and extra materials involved if any variations are made at the behest of the Buyer and agreed to by the Seller during construction.
+10.1 A charge may be made by the Sellers for any additional drawings, office time, work shop or wood machining time and extra materials involved if any variations are made at the behest of the Buyer and agreed to by the Seller during or after construction.
 The Seller will advise the Buyer of any such charges.
 Delivery commitments previously entered into will be void, and rescheduled at the Sellers discretion.

 10.2 Cancellations will only be accepted on the understanding that all costs incurred by the Seller will be reimbursed in full.
 These costs shall date from receipt of a letter of intent or official order whichever is the earlier.